Welcome to today's edition of the Rush 24-7 podcast.

 Nobody said a word about that, but he had his nail clippers taken away from him.

-I mean, it was it was hilarious to read this.
+It was hilarious to read this.

 After how many years?

-They're not gonna do that anymore.
+They're not going to do that anymore.

 Political reporters often rely on University of Wisconsin political scientist Charles Franklin for expertise.